pemistahl/lingua/README.md

 LanguageDetectorBuilder.fromIsoCodes(listOf("en", "de"))
 ```

 If you build your detector from all built-in language models, this can consume quite a bit of time and memory, depending on your machine.
 In order to speed up the loading process and save memory, *Lingua* offers an optional [MapDB](https://github.com/jankotek/mapdb) cache that converts the language models to highly efficient [`SortedTableMap`](https://jankotek.gitbooks.io/mapdb/content/sortedtablemap/) instances upon first access.
 These MapDB files are then stored in your operating system account's user home directory under `[your home directory]/lingua-mapdb-files`.
 Every subsequent access to the language models will then read them from MapDB.
 This saves 33% of memory and 66% of loading times, approximately.
-You can active the MapDB cache like so:
+You can activate the MapDB cache like so:

 ```kotlin
 val detector = LanguageDetectorBuilder